Enable Multi-Factor Authentication

 Since version 3.6.0, the CLI fully supports MFA enabled accounts.
 The CLI will prompt you for your credentials every time your session token expires.
-When this occurs, you will be prompted for your username and password as well as an OTP if MFA is enabled.
+When this occurs, you will be prompted for your email and password as well as an OTP if MFA is enabled.
 You’ll just need to enter the OTP received through email or generated through an authenticator app to complete the signin process.

-$ datica environments Username or Email: email@example.com Password: This account has two-factor authentication enabled.
+$ datica environments list Username or Email: firstname.lastname@example.org Password: This account has two-factor authentication enabled.
 Your one-time password (sent to your email):

 Adding Additional Factors